MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 The Bandhkam Kamgar Yojana (Maharashtra Building and Other Construction Workers Welfare Board – MBOCWW) is a welfare scheme designed to provide financial assistance and social security to registered construction workers and their families.

 Construction workers form the backbone of infrastructure development, often working in challenging conditions with little financial security.
-Recognizing their contributions, the Maharashtra government introduced the Bandhkam Kamgar Yojana under the Maharashtra Building and Other Construction Workers Welfare Board (MBOCWW).
+Recognising their contributions, the Maharashtra government introduced the Bandhkam Kamgar Yojana under the Maharashtra Building and Other Construction Workers Welfare Board (MBOCWW).
 This scheme offers a comprehensive range of benefits, including marriage assistance, education support, healthcare, financial aid, housing grants, skill development, and social security.

-Construction Workers Registration
+Bandhkam Kamgar Yojana Construction Workers Registration

 • The 2001 census recorded 14.09 lakh construction workers in the state.
 Given the 15.99% population increase reported in the 2011 census, and although official statistics are not yet available, the number of construction workers is projected to have risen to 17.50 lakh.